mrvdot/editable-image-field/README.md

 **== Please note, this is still being updated and uploaded.
 It's ported out of an application I built, so I'm still extracting tests and verifying it can be just dropped into an application ==**

+To use, include the 'editable-image-field.js' file, and make sure the 'uploadify' folder is in your site root.
+Also, you'll need to include the jquery.uploadify-3.1.min.js and uploadify.css files in the pages where you want to use the image field.

 Simple example to get started, more coming soon:

     <label>Logo</label>